Eyeing China, Biden and allies unveil nuclear-powered submarine plan for Australia | Law-Order

 Eyeing China, Biden and allies unveil nuclear-powered submarine plan for Australia

-U.S. President Joe Biden, Australian Prime Minister Anthony Albanese and British Prime Minister Rishi Sunak will endorse details of the so-called AUKUS project, first announced in 2021, at the U.S. naval base in San Diego, California, principal home port of the U.S. Pacific Fleet.
-Under the agreement, Australia will buy three U.S. Virginia class nuclear-powered submarines in the early 2030s, with an option to buy two more if needed, a U.S. national security adviser Jake Sullivan told reporters en route San Diego.
+In a joint statement, U.S. President Joe Biden, Australian Prime Minister Anthony Albanese and British Prime Minister Rishi Sunak endorsed plans for the so-called AUKUS project, first announced in 2021, at the U.S. naval base in San Diego, California, principal home port of the U.S. Pacific Fleet.
+Under the deal, the United States intends to sell Australia three U.S. Virginia class nuclear-powered submarines in the early 2030s, with an option to buy two more if needed, the joint statement said.

-The leaders of the United States, Australia and Britain are unveiling plans on Monday to provide Australia with nuclear-powered attack submarines, a major step to counter China's ambitions in the Indo-Pacific.
-U.S. President Joe Biden, Australian Prime Minister Anthony Albanese and British Prime Minister Rishi Sunak will endorse details of the so-called AUKUS project, first announced in 2021, at the U.S. naval base in San Diego, California, principal home port of the U.S. Pacific Fleet.
+The leaders of the United States, Australia and Britain on Monday unveiled details of a plan to provide Australia with nuclear-powered attack submarines, a major step to counter China's ambitions in the Indo-Pacific.
+In a joint statement, U.S. President Joe Biden, Australian Prime Minister Anthony Albanese and British Prime Minister Rishi Sunak endorsed plans for the so-called AUKUS project, first announced in 2021, at the U.S. naval base in San Diego, California, principal home port of the U.S. Pacific Fleet.

-Under the agreement, Australia will buy three U.S. Virginia class nuclear-powered submarines in the early 2030s, with an option to buy two more if needed, a U.S. national security adviser Jake Sullivan told reporters en route San Diego.
-The project will culminate with British and Australian production and operation of a new class of submarine - SSN-AUKUS - built in Britain and Australia to a British design, using a "significant" amount of technology from the Virginia class, another senior U.S. official said.
+Under the deal, the United States intends to sell Australia three U.S. Virginia class nuclear-powered submarines in the early 2030s, with an option to buy two more if needed, the joint statement said.
+The statement from the leaders said the multi-stage project would culminate with British and Australian production and operation of a new class of submarine - SSN-AUKUS - a "trilaterally developed" vessel based on Britain's next-generation design that would be built in Britain and Australia and include "cutting edge" U.S. technologies.

 "The first UK submarines built to this design will be delivered in the late 2030s ... and the first Australian submarines will follow in the early 2040s," a British statement said.
-Construction would take place in Barrow-in-Furness in Britain and in South Australia, it said.
+The vessels will be built by BAE Systems and Rolls-Royce, it said.

 SHARING NUCLEAR PROPULSION TECH AUKUS will be the first time Washington has shared nuclear-propulsion technology since it did so with Britain in the 1950s.